iknowjason/Awesome-CloudSec-Labs/README.md

 ## Container

 [Container Security 101](https://jonzeolla.com/labs/container-security-101.html):  A guided vulnerability workshop that is hosted in your AWS account.
-Author provides CloudFormation stack.
+Author has provided a nice lab you follow on the webpage and you build a VM with CloudFormation and then create a container.

 [Contained.af](https://contained.af/): A container escape challenge, break out of it and email the author.